crnelson88/CustomerContactManager/README.md

 # CustomerContactManager
 Customer Contact Manager

+Please update the ConnectionString in App.Config before attempting to run.

 When Application starts to run, customers can be added at the top of the first screen.

 All Customers van be viewed on the grid at the bottom.